Tips, Tricks & Hacks for Growing Edelweiss at Home

 The following was written by Farmer Dan Pilguy founder of Arlington Crest Farms.

-Edelweiss (Leontopodium alpinum) is a perennial flower and herb native to the Alps.
-Germany, Switzerland, and France observe it as a protected flower.
-Its iconic white wooly blossoms with yellow flowers centers are accompanied by felt textured leaves that are silvery-green in color.
+Edelweiss (Leontopodium alpinum) is a perennial alpine flower and herb native.
+Germany, Switzerland, France, and many alpine countries observe it as a protected flower.
+Edelweiss is an iconic wool flower.
+It has white flower heads with clumped yellow florets in the center that are accompanied by felt textured leaves that are silvery-green in color.
+These plants tend to grow in mountainous regions.

-Common in much European folklore, its medicinal properties are still being researched.
-Some cultures believe it contains anti-cancer properties, and the plants known biological activities are shared with other medicinal herbs such as Echinacea and Mugwort.
+Common in much European folklore, edelweiss plants have medicinal properties that are still being researched.
+Some cultures believe edelweiss contains anti-cancer properties, and the plants known biological activities are shared with other medicinal herbs such as Echinacea and Mugwort.
 Their shared flavonoid chemistry has effective uses for inflammation and gastrointestinal pain.

-After germination you can carefully pick out individual plants to transplant into a cool shaded garden or other containers.
-I wouldn’t grow more than 8 plants per pot.
-In nature they thrive in rocky soil at high altitudes so perhaps a rock garden may be the ultimate destination for it.
-Think of an outside area that you go to cool off when it's super-hot out, that’s where Edelweiss will thrive.
+After germination you can carefully pick out individual plants to transplant them into a cool shaded garden or other containers.
+I would not grow more than 8 plants per pot.
+In nature they thrive in rocky soil at high altitudes, so perhaps a steep rock garden may be the ultimate destination for it.
+Think of an outside area that you go to cool off when it is super-hot out.
+Kind of like late spring.
+That is where these mountain flowers will thrive.

 by Farmer Dan Pilguy of Arlington Crest Farms